 Factors to consider in winter survival of wheat

-Cold acclimation of the crop and maintenance of cold hardiness
+Cold acclimation of the crop and maintenance of winter hardiness

-During the fall, winter wheat seedlings spend the first month or so of their lives developing their first leaves, the crown, and a secondary root system.
-All the while the seedlings are building and storing the energy they will need to go through the cold acclimation process and survive the winter.
-Normally seedlings will need a minimum of 4-5 leaves and one or two tillers to build up enough stored energy reserves to survive the winter.
+During the fall, winter wheat seedlings spend approximately the first month developing their first leaves, the crown, and a secondary root system.
+All the while, the seedlings are building and storing the energy needed to go through the cold acclimation process and survive the winter.
+Normally, seedlings will need a minimum of 4-5 leaves and one or two tillers to build up enough stored energy reserves to survive the winter.
 Ideally, the wheat plant would have 3 to 5 tillers prior to the onset of the winter.
-Seedlings will have a better chance of winter survival if their crowns are well developed in firm soil, about one inch below the soil surface.
+Seedlings will have a better chance of winter survival if their crowns are well developed, in firm soil, about one inch below the soil surface.

 Figure 1.
-Average 2-inch soil temperature during the November 8 – 14 period, 2017.
-Temperatures for the majority of the state were below the 50°F threshold needed to initiate the process of cold acclimation in winter wheat.
+Average 2-inch soil temperature during the week of November 8 – 14, 2019.
+Temperatures for the majority of the state were below the 50 °F threshold needed to initiate the process of cold acclimation in winter wheat.
 Data and map by Kansas Mesonet.

 Even during the depths of winter, winter wheat is still respiring and roots may be growing – as long as the ground is not frozen.
 It is not unusual to find a much more developed crown root system in early February than existed in early December.
 It is also not unusual to see some green leaves intermingled with straw-colored or pale leaves in the winter (Figure 2).
 The fact that some of the leaves have some green color does not mean the wheat is not cold tolerant.

-Once winter wheat has reached the level of full cold hardiness, it will remain cold hardy as long as crown temperatures remain below about 32 degrees F– assuming the plants had a good supply of energy going into the winter.
+Once winter wheat has reached the level of full cold hardiness, it will remain cold hardy as long as crown temperatures remain below about 32 oF – assuming the plants had a good supply of energy going into the winter.

 Fall root system development